-Five different winglet configurations were wind tunnel tested in May, 2014.
-And an additional
+Five different winglet configurations were wind tunnel tested in May, 2014, by

-Dominic Roberts II is a home-schooled senior from Lansing, Michigan and is already workng at the aero lab at Michigan State University.
+Dominic Roberts II, a home-schooled senior from Lansing, Michigan, who is already workng at the aero lab at Michigan State University.

-The students also prepared this small Java computer program to display the experimental results.
+The students prepared this small Java computer program to display the experimental results.

 Simply select the wing design from the drop menu.
 The design of the winglet as viewed from the side